ajaysundark/Othello/README.md

 - Leaderboard page uses get API to get statistics.
 - Signup and login features have been implemented using APIs.
 - A spectator mode has been provided where the spectators can watch the game in real time.
 We made use of sockets to implement spectator mode.
+- MongoDB has been used to store statistics and user information.

 ## Description ##
 For this module you will be making a multi-user, online game using Express,